MIKE BEGG

 Every click from a PPC campaign that converts signals to Amazon that your product is relevant for that search term.
 Enough of those signals and your organic rank improves.
 Organic rank improvements mean more organic sales.
 More organic sales means lower TACoS.

 This is the flywheel.
-And it is why we run aggressive PPC during product launch — not just to make sales, but to build the relevance signals that create organic rank.
+And it is why we run aggressive PPC during product launch.
+Not just to make sales, but to build the relevance signals that create organic rank.
 The brands that understand this build their organic rank intentionally.
 The brands that do not keep paying the same PPC rates indefinitely.

 PPC Is Not Just an Amazon Lever

 The skills and structure described here apply to paid advertising on other channels too.
-When we launch brands on TikTok Shop, the same principles apply — structure campaigns by intent, separate discovery from efficiency, measure TACoS not just ad-attributed revenue.
+When we launch brands on TikTok Shop, the same principles apply.
+Structure campaigns by intent, separate discovery from efficiency, measure TACoS not just ad-attributed revenue.
 The platforms are different but the architecture logic is the same.

 Brands with strong Amazon PPC discipline pick up TikTok Shop advertising faster because they already think in terms of campaign architecture.
 Brands without that discipline struggle on every paid channel.